 Cover blurb from Wall Street Kitchen

-Here’s the blurb on another book we worked on, Victor Chiu’s Wall Street Kitchen (185 words)
+Here’s the blurb on another non-fiction book we worked on, Victor Chiu’s Wall Street Kitchen (185 words)

 This award-winning book by author Victor Chiu combines sound business analysis provided by his mother, along with some down-to-Earth delicious recipes written in a slightly whimsical yet fundamentally educating style.
 Chiu shares his mother’s step-by-step recipe on how to multiply your wealth on the stock market.